CD Extremadura: History

 Club Deportivo Extremadura 1924 was founded in 2022 by Spanish businessman Daniel Tafur as the successor of the dissolved Extremadura UD.
 Since its relaunch, the team has achieved three consecutive promotions, rising from Spain’s seventh tier to Segunda Federación – the fourth tier of football in Spain, in which it will compete in the 2025-26 season.

 The team began its debut season in 2022 in Group 5 of the 7th tier of football in Spain, with their first-ever match being a commanding 4-0 victory over EMD Aceuchal B. Performances similar to that match continued, and, in doing so, they won their Segunda Extremeña group and participated in the promotion play-offs with a chance of promotion to the Primera Extremeña.
 By beating AD Hispanolusa in the second phase of the play-offs, they achieved an instant promotion to the 1st Regional Tier in May 2023.

 In January 2024, the club became a Sociedad Anónima Deportiva and changed its name to Club Deportivo Extremadura, removing the year "1924" from their name.
 In May, Extremadura achieved promotion to Tercera Federación; after finishing first of the group 4, they defeated CP Chinato 3–2 on aggregate in the promotion play-offs.

-On 31 August 2024, Extremadura won the Extremaduran stage of the Copa Federación after beating 2–1 Castuera in the final.
-Three months later, on 13 November 2024, Extremadura became champion of the national stage of the Copa Federación, after defeating Compostela in the final, becoming the lowest ranked team in Spain to ever win the competition.
+On 31 August 2024, Extremadura won the Extremaduran stage of the Copa Federación after beating Castuera 2–1 in the final.
+Three months later, on 13 November 2024, Extremadura became champions of the national stage of the Copa Federación after defeating Compostela in the final, becoming the lowest-ranked team in Spain to win the competition.

-In April 2025, having finished first in Group 14 of the Tercera Federación in 2025, Extremadura earned automatic promotion to the 2025–26 Segunda Federación as group champions.
+In April 2025, after finishing first in Group 14 of the Tercera Federación, Extremadura earned automatic promotion to the 2025–26 Segunda Federación as group champions.
+The club later finished top of Group 4 to secure promotion to the Primera Federación, and in May 2026 Thibaut Courtois became co-owner of the club through the investment group NXTPLAY.

 Stadium

-CD Extremadura holds its home games at the Estadio Francisco de la Hera, located in the city center of Almendralejo.
+CD Extremadura holds its home games at the Estadio Francisco de la Hera with a capacity of 11,580, located in the city center of Almendralejo.